Stage 1 equivalent training guidance

 - Intensive Care.

-Evidence may come in the form of supervised learning events (SLEs) such as A-CEX, DOPS, CBD, ALMAT and A-QIPAT.
+Evidence may come in the form of supervised learning events (SLEs) such as A-CEX, DOPS, CBD, ALMAT and A-QIPAT (NB the A-QIPAT is only available on the 2021 LLp).
 It may also be in the form of personal activities such as courses, eLearning, teaching sessions, simulation training or attendance at departmental meetings.

 SLEs generated for specialty specific domains can also be used to evidence attainment of the capabilities in the generic professional domains.

 There are many examples and anaesthetists may sample from the lists or give other evidence if relevant.